 The Rights Track podcast gets the hard facts about the human rights challenges facing the world today and aims to get our thinking about human rights on the right track.

 The podcast is hosted by Professor Todd Landman, a human rights scholar and champion for the advancement of human rights understanding.
-In Series 1, funded by the Nuffield Foundation, Todd interviews leading analysts at the forefront of the latest critical thinking on human rights.

 Each episode is an insightful, compelling and rigorous interview with academics engaged in systematic human rights research.